therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

 The `Accept` message is used to accept one of the previous `Propose`, and it ends the negotiation.
 Obviously, both the `Buyer` and the `Seller` can accept one of the previous opponent's proposals.

-You can use the method :func:`~oef.core.OEFCoreInterface.send_accept` to send a `Accept` message.
+You can use the method :func:`~oef.agents.Agent.send_accept` to send a `Accept` message.

-Assume, for example, that the following code is executed inside the :func:`~oef.core.DialogueInterface.on_propose` of the `Buyer`.
+Assume, for example, that the following code is executed inside the :func:`~oef.agents.Agent.on_propose` of the `Buyer`.

 .. code-block:: python

     class Buyer(OEFAgent):

-        def on_propose(self, origin: str,
+        def on_propose(self, msg_id: int,
                        dialogue_id: int,
-                       msg_id: int,
+                       origin: str,
                        target: int,
-                       proposal: PROPOSE_TYPES) -> None:
+                       proposals: PROPOSE_TYPES) -> None:

             # do some stuff with the proposal
             ...